 Whether you are a seasoned collector or a neophyte, Appraisal Associates can address your art, antiques and decorative art valuation requirements.
 We offer a full spectrum of appraisal reports for both private individuals and estates.

 Insurance coverage appraisal reports are your evidence of value in the event of a loss and claim.
 These generally focus on estimating replacement value, which is your cost to replace a stolen, damaged or destroyed item with one of “like kind and quality.”

 Insurance loss or damage and claim

 Canadians donating art, antiques, or other collectibles worth more than $1,000 to registered charities and institutions with charitable status require written appraisal reports to establish the fair market value of the gifts.
-Increased accountability requirements and problems with overstated and unsubstantiated valuations have prompted many Canadian charities and institutions to ask that appraisals comply with “industry standards.”
+Increased accountability requirements have prompted many Canadian charities and institutions to ask that appraisals comply with “industry standards.”
 All Appraisal Associates’ reports comply with professional appraisal standards.